 All throughout the day: Agent & Editor Pitching.

 Pamela Ahearn is a literary agent and the founder of The Ahearn Agency.
 Pamela handles general adult fiction, specializing solely in women’s fiction and suspense.
 She does not deal with any nonfiction, poetry, juvenile material or science fiction.
 She asks that writers have full, completed manuscripts before pitching her.
 Learn more about Pamela here.

 Hannah Whatley is a literary agent with C.Y.L.E.
 Literary Elite.
-She is seeking: young adult (all kinds), middle grade, children’s picture books, and poetry collections.
-Please do not send her individual poems.
+She is seeking: poetry collections, children’s (picture books, early readers, chapter books), young adult (fantasy, contemporary, romance), literary fiction, and nonfiction on wellness and self-development.
+Looking for diversity of characters in fiction.
+(Please do not send her individual poems.)
 She is open to both secular/general and Christian submissions.
 Learn more about Hannah here.

 More 2019 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.
 You can pitch as many agents & editors as like you wish.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.

 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)